moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can hide one or multiple nodes from the primary navigation.

+##### Breadcrumbs

+###### Display the category breadcrumbs in the course header

+By default, the course category breadcrumbs are not shown on course pages in the course header.
+With this setting, you can show the course category breadcrumbs in the course header above the course name.

 ##### Navigation

 ###### Back to top button